 Newborn children are covered automatically for the first 3 weeks from birth when the mother is eligible to receive obstetrical care benefits under this plan.
-To extend the child's coverage beyond the 3-week period, the subscriber
+To extend the child's coverage beyond the 3-week period, the subscriber should follow the steps below.
+If the mother isn't eligible for obstetrical care benefits, but the child qualifies as an eligible dependent, the subscriber should follow the steps below to enroll the child from birth.

-- An enrollment application isn't required for natural newborn children when subscription charges being paid already include coverage for dependent children, but we may request additional information if necessary to establish eligibility of the dependent child.
-Coverage becomes effective for natural newborn children on the date of birth. - When subscription charges being paid don't already include coverage for dependent children, a completed enrollment application and any required subscription charges must be submitted to us within 60 days following birth.
+An enrollment application isn't required for natural newborn children when subscription charges being paid already include coverage for dependent children, but we may request additional information if necessary to establish eligibility of the dependent child.
+Coverage becomes effective for natural newborn children on the date of birth. • When subscription charges being paid don't already include coverage for dependent children, a completed enrollment application and any required subscription charges must be submitted to us within 60 days following birth.
 Coverage becomes effective from the date of birth.
 If we don't receive the enrollment application within 60 days of birth, please see the Open Enrollment provision later in this section.